 - Query and read DNA sequences from Fasta files

 Required Credits: Total Required: 6–7 courses/16 units.
-Take 3 core courses (9 units) and 3–4 elective credit courses (7 units).
+Take 3 required courses (9 units) and 3–4 elective courses (7 units).
 End with certificate of completion review.

 Duration: A full-time student can complete the certificate in 12 months.

 |1.
 Prerequisite(s): "Molecular Biology, Introduction" and "Statistics" course or equivalent.|